angeeg/code-refactor/README.md

 <img src="Develop/assets/images/Screen Shot 1.png">
 <img src="Develop/assets/images/Screen Shot 2.png">
 <img src="Develop/assets/images/Screen Shot 3.png">

 ## Credit
-This code as refactored by https://github.com/angeeg.
+This code was refactored by https://github.com/angeeg.

 ## Questions
 If you have any questions or run into any issues with the website please contact https://github.com/angeeg.